The Bankrate promise

 GSM&R is a nonprofit organization within the New Hampshire Higher Education Assistance Foundation (NHHEAF) Network.
 It is one of the companies the federal government once authorized to service federal student loans, and it also services private student loans.

-GSM&R does not originate student loans on its own; as a loan servicer, GSM&R receives payments, suggests different repayment plans and manages other administrative tasks related to your student loans.
+GSM&R does not originate student loans independently.
+As a loan servicer, GSM&R receives payments, suggests different repayment plans and manages other administrative tasks related to your student loans.

 Is Granite State a good student loan servicer?

-While many borrowers may never run into issues with the GSM&R, the Consumer Financial Protection Bureau (CFPB) has received 67 complaints about the servicer from consumers since 2019.
+While many borrowers may never run into issues with the GSM&R, the Consumer Financial Protection Bureau (CFPB) has received 139 customer complaints about the servicer since the agency started collecting complaints.

 The area with the most complaints is credit reporting, with many borrowers claiming that the servicer reported their account information and status incorrectly.
 In many cases, the issue was resolved when the borrower disputed it.
 Depending on the situation, inaccurate information on your credit report can damage your credit score.